100 Things We've Lost to the Internet by Pamela Paul

 The acclaimed editor of The New York Times Book Review takes readers on a nostalgic tour of the pre-Internet age, offering powerful insights into both the profound and the seemingly trivial things we've lost.

-In 100 short, never-before-published essays, enlivened with illustrations by Nishant Choksi, Pamela Paul presents a record of all the things we long for without realizing that they're gone as well as the things we're all too happy to let slip into the pre-Internet past--from voicemails to punctuation to civility.
-There are the small losses: postcards, the blessings of an adolescence largely spared of documentation, and the genuine surprises at high school reunions.
-But there are larger repercussions, too: weaker memories, the inability to entertain oneself, and the utter demolition of privacy.
+In one hundred glimpses of that pre-Internet world, Pamela Paul, editor of The New York Times Book Review, presents a captivating record, enlivened with illustrations, of the world before cyberspace-from voicemails to blind dates to punctuation to civility.
+There are the small losses- postcards, the blessings of an adolescence largely spared of documentation, the Rolodex, and the genuine surprises at high school reunions.
+But there are larger repercussions, too- weaker memories, the inability to entertain oneself, and the utter demolition of privacy.

-While the Internet has put an entire world at our fingertips, it has also taken much away, quietly creating a new and synthetic experience of being alive.
-100 Things We've Lost to the Internet is at once a swan song for a disappearing era and, perhaps, a guide to reclaiming just a little bit more of life IRL.
+100 Things We've Lost to the Internet is at once an evocative swan song for a disappearing era and, perhaps, a guide to reclaiming just a little bit more of the world IRL.

-Paul, Pamela: - Pamela Paul is the editor of The New York Times Book Review and oversees books coverage at The New York Times, which she joined in 2011 as the children's books editor.
-She is also the host of the weekly Book Review podcast for The Times.
-She is the author and editor of five books: My Life with Bob: Flawed Heroine Keeps Book of Books, Plot Ensues, The Starter Marriage and the Future of Matrimony, Pornified, Parenting, Inc., and By the Book.
-She is a former columnist for The Economist, Worth, and The New York Times Styles section.
-Her work has also appeared in The Atlantic, The Washington Post, Slate, Vogue, Psychology Today, Brown Alumni Magazine and other national publications.
+Pamela Paul is the editor of The New York Times Book Review and manages book coverage at The New York Times, where she began her career as a children's books editor in 2011.
+She is also the host of the New York Times' weekly Book Review podcast.
+My Life with Bob: Flawed Heroine Keeps Book of Books, Plot Ensues, The Starter Marriage and the Future of marriage, Pornified, Parenthood, Inc., and By the Book are among her five books.
+She has written for The Economist, Worth, and The New York Times Styles section in the past.
+Her writing has also featured in major magazines such as The Atlantic, The Washington Post, Slate, Vogue, Psychology Today, Brown Alumni Magazine, and others.

 SKU Unavailable